omgnetwork/elixir-omg/docs/architecture.md

 Actually `OMG.API.EthereumEventListener` setup with `:slow_validator`.

 - used only in Watcher
-- feeds `OMG.API.State` with valid exits and challenges invalid exits (caused by root chain reorgs)
-- lags :fast_validator for a configured number of root chain blocks
+- validates exits and spends them to `OMG.API.State`
 - emits byzantine events to `OMG.Watcher.Eventer`

 ### `Phoenix app` (not a module - section name TODO)